grafana/k6-docs/docs/sources/v0.49.x/javascript-api/k6-experimental/webcrypto/subtlecrypto/exportkey.md

 ---
 title: 'exportKey'
-excerpt: 'exportKey exports a key in an external, portable format.'
+description: 'exportKey exports a key in an external, portable format.'
 weight: 04
 ---